goabstract/Marketing-for-Engineers/README.md

 * [Referral Marketing](https://www.referralsaasquatch.com/comprehensive-referral-marketing-guide/) and [Mobile Referral Marketing](https://www.referralsaasquatch.com/ultimate-guide-to-mobile-referral-marketing/) can give you the word-of-mouth growth.
 For inspiration check [51 Best Referral Program Examples of 2016](https://www.referralsaasquatch.com/ultimate-guide-to-mobile-referral-marketing/).
 These useful guides were prepared by Brandon Gains from  Referral Saasquatch.
 * [5 Low-Cost Guerrilla Marketing Tactics](https://www.shopify.com/blog/116564869-5-low-cost-guerrilla-marketing-tactics-to-grow-your-business-offline) via Braveen Kumar. :monkey: Direct offline exposure via foot traffic would suit physical products and brave founders.
 * [Use free tools for lead generation](https://blog.clearbit.com/how-were-using-free-tools-to-engage-developers/) when you have a difficult software product with many use cases.
 It's a great way to show benefits of your main offering and increase brand awareness.
 This post shows how to sell Clearbit API-solution via free easy-to-use tools.
 You can invest your time and make some free stuff as well — UI kits, browser extensions, funny games or open source tools.
-* [App Launch Guide](https://github.com/adamwulf/app-launch-guide)  aims to be an indie dev's definitive guide to building and launching your app, including pre-launch, marketing, building, QA, buzz building, and launch More info at: http://www.applaunchguide.com

 :bowtie: We used many free marketing channels.
 To be honest, when we started [Flawless App](https://flawlessapp.io/) we didn't have other ways.
 We wrote cold emails, talked to influencers, manually recruited users at events, posted at Facebook groups, worked with developers & designers via Twitter and did many other stuff.
 These gave us our first 1000 beta users.
 So it worth trying out!